Xi Ophiuchi

 The magnitude 4.40 primary, designated component A, is an ordinary F-type main-sequence star with a stellar classification of F2V.
 It is 916 million years old and is rotating with a projected rotational velocity of 20 km/s.
 The star has 1.3 times the mass of the Sun and 1.6 times the Sun's radius.
 It is radiating 4.4 times the luminosity of the Sun from its photosphere at an effective temperature of 6,611 K.

 The system is a source of X-ray emission.
-The orbiting companion, component B, is a magnitude 8.9 star at an angular separation of 4.1 arcsecond along a position angle of 27° from the primary, as of 2015.
+The orbiting companion, component B, is a magnitude 8.9 star at an angular separation of 4.1 arcsecond along a position angle of 26° from the primary, as of 2016.
 A magnitude 10.8 visual companion, component C, lies at a separation of 10.8 arcsecond, as of 2004.

+According to Richard H. Allen's Star Names: Their Lore and Meaning (1899), ξ Oph together with θ Oph formed the Sogdian Wajrik "the Magician", the Khorasmian Markhashik "the Serpent-bitten" and with η Oph the Coptic Tshiō, "the Snake", and Aggia, "the Magician".
+The name Aggia for this star appears in a 1971 NASA list of star names and in a 2023 list of target stars for the Habitable Worlds Observatory.
+As of June 2025, it does not appear in the IAU Catalog of Star Names.